-- By Air – Fly from Bangalore to Mangalore.
-Sringeri can be reached by Road from Mangalore.
+By Air – Fly from Bangalore to Mangalore.
+One can reach Sringeri by Road from Mangalore.
 It is around 120kms and takes 2:30 hours.

 The Horanadu Annapoorneshwari Temple provides Annadanam to the pilgrims every day in the afternoon and the evening.
 The meal is vegetarian with a desert too.
 Besides this, a few small hotels can be visited outside the Temple Complex.

-- Sri Kalaseshwara Temple – The Temple is located 8 km away from Horanadu in the town of Kalasa.
-The town is home to the Kalasheshwara Temple.
-The Temple is surrounded by the Bhadra River on 3 sides giving the land where the temple is built, a pot-like shape.
-The Temple is dedicated to Lord Shiva.
+The Temple is 8 km away from Horanadu in the town of Kalasa.
+The Bhadra River surrounds the temple on 3 sides giving the land a pot-like shape.
+The Temple is for Lord Shiva.
 According to legends, Sage Agasthya made Kalasa as his home but wanted to witness the wedding of Shiva and Parvathi.
-Lord Shiva obliged and gave a boon to Agasthya using which he was able to watch the wedding from Kalasa.
+So Lord Shiva obliged and gave a boon to Agasthya using which he was able to watch the wedding from Kalasa.

-- Sringeri Sharada Peetham – The holy town of Sringeri is located at a distance of about 70 km from Horanadu.
-The Temple was the first of the four Ammaya Peetham established by Sri Adi Shankaracharya in 8th century AD.
+The holy town of Sringeri is located at a distance of about 70 km from Horanadu.
+Sri Adi Shankaracharya established the temple in 8th century AD.
+Also, it was first of the four Ammaya Peetham.
 Sri Sharadamba believed to be an incarnation of Goddess Saraswati is the presiding deity of the Temple.

-- Dharmasthala – This 800-year-old Temple institution is situated at a distance of 108 km from Horanadu.
+This 800-year-old Temple institution is situated at a distance of 108 km from Horanadu.
 The presiding deities are Lord Shiva and Goddess Parvathi and the Jain Tirthankara Chandraprabha.
-The Temple is one of the most revered sites of pilgrimage in Karnataka.
-The uniqueness lies in the fact that the Temple is a Shiva Temple, the priests are Vaishnavites and the Administration is run by a Jain family.
+The Temple is one of the most famouse sites of pilgrimage in Karnataka.
+The uniqueness lies in the fact that the Temple is a Shiva Temple, the priests are Vaishnavites and a Jain family runs the Administration.

-- Kollur Mookambigai Temple – The famous and revered Sri Mookambikai Temple is located in Kollur which is 168 km from Horanadu.
-The presiding deity is Goddess Mookambikai also known as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
-The unique feature of the Linga is that it is divided into two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.
+The famous and revered Sri Mookambikai Temple is located in Kollur which is 168 km from Horanadu.
+The presiding deity is Goddess Mookambikai also famous as Devi and in front of her idol, is a Jyotirlinga of Lord Shiva.
+Further, the unique feature of the Linga is that it has into two unequal parts – The Smaller right part represents Brahma, Vishnu and Shiva and the larger Left part represents Durga, Lakshmi, and Saraswati.

-- Kukke Subramanya Temple – The Temple is located in the town of Subramanya which is 176 km away from Horanadu.
+The Temple is in the town of Subramanya which is 176 km away from Horanadu.
 The presiding deity is Lord Karthikeya worshiped as Subramanya.
-It is believed that the divine serpent Vasuki was safeguarded by Lord Subramanya when they were threatened by Garuda.
+When Garuda threatened the divine serpent Vasuke, Lord Subramanya safeguarded him.